– From Strange Tales #97; Marvel, 1962.

 Doom’s mystic battle is one of our favorite examples of Colan’s style, rendered in bold flowing areas of black ink.

 Hawkeye has enjoyed a recent resurgence in superhero popularity thanks to Matt Fraction and David Aja.
-A long time ago, he gave up shooting arrows to just grow really, really big.
+A long time ago, he gave up shooting arrows to grow really, really big.
 Don’t believe us?
-Get the scoop right here from the pen and pencil of Roy Thomas and Gene Colan.
+Get the scoop right here from Roy Thomas and Gene Colan.
 It has to do with a death ray from the sky.
 Go!